 Is it true that all you need is love?
 And that love don’t cost a thing?
-You wouldn’t know it by looking at how much consumers plan to spend on Valentine’s Day purchases in 2018.
-According to the National Retail Federation, Americans plan to shell out a near-record $19.6 billion to celebrate the holiday.
+You wouldn’t know it by looking at how much consumers spent on Valentine’s Day purchases last year.
+According to the National Retail Federation, Americans shelled out a near-record $19.6 billion to celebrate the holiday.
 On average, people spent $143.56 on their sweetheart—roughly $130 more than most college students have stashed in their wallets.

 So what’s a lovesick college student to do?
 Turn over couch cushions and check coat pockets for loose change?
 Raid the dorm’s recycling bins to cash in on returnable water bottles?
 Sure, those pretty pennies may help you score a bar of chocolate from the third-floor vending machine, but you certainly won’t score any brownie points on the most romantic day of the year.

 Well, there’s no need to feel stupid around Cupid.
 When it comes to heartfelt gifts for loved ones, some of the best things in life are free!
 Here are some memorable Valentine’s Day gifts and date ideas that will wow your sweetheart while showing some love to your wallet.

 Sure, it may be a little chilly in your neck of the woods on February 14th, but nothing warms the heart like a romantic walk on the beach.
 You can search for heart-shaped sea glass, collect pretty shells, write your names in the sand, and even toast marshmallows over a bonfire at dusk.